sy2002/QNICE-FPGA/emulator/README.md

   ```
   You will be asked several questions.
 Answer them using the default answers
   by pressing `Enter` instead of answering manually by choosing `y` or `n`.
-  When done, `cd ..` back to the QNICE root folder.

 * Compile the Monitor, which is akin to an operating system for QNICE-FPGA.
 If
   you are still in the `tools` folder, then enter: